 On that cold January day, I received a package in the mail from a dear friend from college.
 Melissa sent me a book for my birthday – one that a friend of hers had written – and one she was sure I would love.

 I opened the cover to Thirty One Days of Prayer for the Dreamer and Doer and browsed the table of contents.
-It looked like something that was written just for me – here a recovering perfectionist, overachieving Type-A woman who sincerely wants to change the world.
+It looked like something that was written just for me – go to link a recovering perfectionist, overachieving Type-A woman who sincerely wants to change the world.
 But something told me it wasn’t the right time to read it.
 Not yet.
 So, I put it in the “books I’m going to read someday” pile and didn’t think much more of it.

 Fast forward six months.
 It was August and I was living with my good friend and new business partner, Natalie.
 Both recently divorced we were hoping to take our consulting business to the next level and thought Dallas was the place to be.
 Booming economy, lots of opportunities and a strong Christian community – not to mention that I had several friends and an aunt and uncle in town.
 And yet, nothing seemed to be lining up.
 There was uncertainty, unforeseen roadblocks and I swear, we could not find a single house on Zillow within our budget and in a good location that was okay with Natalie’s two dogs.